Shirriff: History

 Francis Adam Shirriff was born in Huntingdon, Quebec, the son of Scottish emigrant doctor Francis Walker Shirriff and Anna Macnider.
 He moved to Toronto in 1872 at the age of 24 and began working in the grocery business.
 In 1874, Shirriff started the Niagara Falls Wine Company with Thomas G. Bright.

 In 1883, Shirriff founded his own business, the Imperial Extract Company, which sold essential oils and flavour extracts, beginning a long career in food production.
 The company exhibited at the Toronto Industrial Exhibition in 1885.
 Their exhibit was described by the Canadian Pharmaceutical Journal as "One of the handsomest exhibits" and "This firm have made a specialty of fruit and flavoring extracts, and are also giving considerable attention to perfumery, of both which they made a handsome display."
 The company's address in the 1886 city directory was 48 Colborne Street, listed for essential oils and perfumery.
 The company won a Bronze Medal for their display at the 1887 show and displayed a new product of lemon juice.

 Bright and Shirriff moved to Niagara Falls to concentrate on the wine business, while the Imperial Extract Co. continued its operations in Toronto.
 In 1889, the company is listed at 49 Front Street East, sharing space with Bright, listed for essential oils, flavouring extracts, and baking powder.
 Shirriff's sons Colin, Francis, and William joined the business in the following decades.
 The company moved to 54 Colborne, sharing space with Bright and the Niagara Falls Wine Company.

-In 1903, Shiriff first made marmalade.
+In 1903, Shirriff first made marmalade.
 In 1905, it displayed its marmalades at a booth at the Pure Food Show at Massey Hall.
 The Toronto Daily Star reported: "One of the most daintily dressed booths in the hall is that of Shirriffs marmalades and flavoring essence.
 The public is invited to sample the delicious shredded orange marmalade served with reception wafers.
 Numbers of people took advantage of the invitation yesterday afternoon and expressions of approval were frequent.
 It is absolutely pure, containing nothing but the finest fruit and granulated sugar."
 The company also showed its jelly powders and flavouring extracts.